open-spaced-repetition/fsrs4anki/docs/tutorial.md

 A13: Yes, it does.
 In FSRS, a delay in reviewing (i.e., overdue reviews) affects the next interval as follows:

 As the delay increases, retrievability (R) decreases.
 If the review was successful, the subsequent stability (S) would be higher.
 However, instead of increasing linearly with the delay like the SM-2/Anki algorithm, the subsequent stability converges to an upper limit, which depends on your FSRS parameters.
-For details, see [The Algorithm](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm)
+For details, see [The Algorithm](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm).

+***

+Q14: Does FSRS take into account the time that I spend reviewing a card?

+A14: No, FSRS only needs interval lengths and grades.
+However, the amount of time you spend on reviews is used when calculating optimal retention using the "Compute optimal retention (experimental)" feature.

+***

+Q15: My log loss and RMSE are extremely high, how do I fix this?

+A15: There is no way to fix that, the only thing you can do is keep doing reviews.
+FSRS is more accurate for people who have a lot of data.

+***

+Q16: Why my retention in young cards is significantly lower than mature cards?

+A16: When your cards' stability is very low, the best interval should be shorter than 1 day.
+But Anki doesn't allow the long-term interval shorter than 1 day.
+So the retention of young cards would be lower than mature cards.

+For more details, please this post: https://www.reddit.com/r/Anki/comments/193x8kn/a_specific_case_where_fsrs_couldnt_ensure_the/

+***

+Q17: My retention is poor with the default parameters, and the first interval is definitely too long for me.
+How to solve it?

+A17: The default parameters are generated from 20k collections.
+It's a median values for 20k sets of parameters.
+Thus, inevitably, half of the new users will find that their retention are lower than desired, while the other half will discover that their retention exceed their desired.
+It's just a matter of degree.
+It also holds on for the default SM-2.

+If you have enough reviews (at least 1000 reviews), you can optimize FSRS for yourself.
+If you haven't, and the true retention is lower than your desired significantly (greater than 10%), I recommend increasing the desired retention until you have enough reviews for optimization.

 ***